 - (2) Words importing the masculine gender include the feminine and words in the singular include the plural and vice versa.
-References to "his" shall include "its" where the context requires. - (3) The Interpretation Act 1978 of the United Kingdom shall apply to these regulations in the same way as it applies to an enactment, and, where the regulations relate to a matter which is derived from or related to the law of the Republic of Ireland, the Interpretation Act, 1937 of the Republic of Ireland shall apply to these regulations in the same way as it applies to an enactment. - (4) Headings and sub-headings are for convenience only and shall not affect the interpretation of these regulations. - (5) Any reference to a statutory provision shall include where the context permits the subordinate legislation made from time to time under that provision and any reference to a statutory provision or regulation shall include that provision or regulation as from time to time modified or re-enacted so far as such modification or re-enactment applies or is capable of applying to such reference.
+References to "he" or "his" shall include "it" or "its" where the context requires. - (3) The Interpretation Act 1978 of the United Kingdom shall apply to these regulations in the same way as it applies to an enactment, and, where the regulations relate to a matter which is derived from or related to the law of the Republic of Ireland, the Interpretation Act 2005 of the Republic of Ireland shall apply to these regulations in the same way as it applies to an enactment. - (4) Headings and sub-headings are for convenience only and shall not affect the interpretation of these regulations. - (5) Any reference to a statutory provision shall include where the context permits the subordinate legislation made from time to time under that provision and any reference to a statutory provision or regulation shall include that provision or regulation as from time to time modified or re-enacted so far as such modification or re-enactment applies or is capable of applying to such reference.

-3. Applications for certificates
+3. Applications and re-applications for certificates etc.

-- (1) Form of application - (a) An applicant must apply in writing in such form and give such undertakings and pay such fees as may be prescribed from time to time by Council. - (b) It shall be for an applicant to satisfy the Admissions and Licensing Committee that he or it is eligible for the certificate applied for in accordance with the Practising Regulations, or, in the case of an investment business certificate (Ireland), the Irish Investment Business Regulations 1999.
+(1) Form of application

+- (a) An applicant must apply in writing in such form and give such undertakings and pay such fees as may be prescribed from time to time by the Council. - (b) It shall be for an applicant to satisfy the Admissions and Licensing Committee that he or it is eligible for the certificate applied for in accordance with the Practising Regulations, or, in the case of an investment business certificate (Ireland), the Irish Investment Business Regulations 2013. - (c) The following provisions of this regulation 3 shall apply to applications made under regulation 3(1)(a) above.

-(2) Procedure
+(2) Procedure: general

-- (a) Applications for a certificate shall be considered by the Admissions and Licensing Committee.
-The Admissions and Licensing Committee may require the applicant to provide any additional information required at any time after receipt of the application and before a decision is finally made in respect of the application. - (b) Any information provided by the applicant shall, if the Admissions and Licensing Committee so requires, be verified in such a manner as the Admissions and Licensing Committee may specify. - (c) The Admissions and Licensing Committee may additionally take into account any other information which it considers appropriate in relation to the applicant, provided such information is disclosed to the applicant where such a disclosure does not constitute a breach by the Admissions and Licensing Committee of any duty to any other person. - (d) The applicant may, not less than 7 days (or such shorter time as the Admissions and Licensing Committee may, in exceptional circumstances, accept) prior to the time the Admissions and Licensing Committee is due to make a decision on the application, serve on the Admissions and Licensing Committee any additional information and/ or written comments or submissions for the Admissions and Licensing Committee's consideration.
+- (a) Save where it determines at any stage that a hearing is required in the interests of justice, the Admissions and Licensing Committee shall consider the matter in the absence of the parties and without a hearing, and the following procedure shall apply. - (b) The Admissions and Licensing Committee may require the applicant to provide any additional information required at any time after receipt of the application and before a decision is finally made in respect of the application. - (c) Any information provided by the applicant shall, if the Admissions and Licensing Committee so requires, be verified in such a manner as the Admissions and Licensing Committee may specify. - (d) The Admissions and Licensing Committee may additionally take into account any other information which it considers appropriate in relation to the applicant, provided such information is disclosed to the applicant not less than 21 days before the date it is due to make a decision on the application where such a disclosure does not constitute a breach by the Admissions and Licensing Committee or by the Association of any duty to any other person.